svevia/demo-petclinic/README.md

 ### Test the application with automated tests

-This container includes cypress to run automated tests.
-These can be run using:
+This container includes playwright to run automated tests.
+With the application still running, open a new terminal and run the following to run these tests:

 ```bash
 npx playwright test